jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 *Conventions*

    The terms __commandline__, __terminal__, and __shell__ have been used interchangibly so far to mean the same thing, the method for a user to issue commands to the kernel.
 In this chapter we will explore the discrete differences between the terminal and the shell, with the term commandline or CLI beign a generic word refering to anyhting where system commmands are entered in text.

+   You will also notice a tag __Exercise:__ in blockquotes in the chapter with little exercises that will let you follow along as you read.

 ## File System Structure